Lusatia: Since 1945

 After World War II according to the Potsdam Agreement, Lusatia was divided between Allied-occupied Germany (Soviet occupation zone) and the Republic of Poland along the Oder–Neisse line.
 Poland's communist government expelled all remaining Germans and Sorbs from the area east of the Neisse river in 1945 and 1946 in accordance with the Potsdam Agreement.
 The Lusatian National Committee in Prague claimed the right to self-government and separation from Germany and the creation of a Lusatian Free State or attachment to Czechoslovakia.

 The majority of the Sorbian intelligentsia was organized in the Domowina, though, and did not wish to split from Germany.
 Claims asserted by the Lusatian National movement were postulates of joining Lusatia to Poland or Czechoslovakia.
-Between 1945 and 1947 they produced about ten memorials to the United States, Soviet Union, Great Britain, France, Poland, and Czechoslovakia; however, this did not bring any results.
-On 30 April 1946, the Lusatian National Committee also submitted a petition to the Polish Government, signed by Paweł Cyż – the minister and an official Sorbian delegate in Poland.
+Between 1945 and 1947 they produced about ten memorials to the United States, Soviet Union, Great Britain, France, Poland, and Czechoslovakia.
+This did not bring any results.

+In April 1946, the Lusatian National Committee submitted a petition to the Polish Government, signed by Paweł Cyż – the minister and an official Sorbian delegate in Poland.
 There was also a project to proclaim a Lusatian Free State, whose Prime Minister was intended to be the Polish archaeologist of Lusatian origin, Wojciech Kóčka.

 In 1945, the northeastern part of Upper Lusatia west of the Neisse rejoined Saxony and in 1952, when the state was divided into three administrative areas (Bezirke), the Upper Lusatian region became part of the Dresden administrative region.
 After the East German Revolution of 1989, the state of Saxony was reestablished in 1990.
 Lower Lusatia remained with Brandenburg, from 1952 until 1990 in the Bezirk of Cottbus.

 In 1950, the Sorbs obtained language and cultural autonomy within the then–East German state of Saxony.
 Lusatian schools and magazines were launched and the Domowina association was revived, although under increasing political control of the ruling Communist Socialist Unity Party of Germany (SED).
 At the same time, the large German-speaking majority of the Upper Lusatian population kept up a considerable degree of local, 'Upper Lusatian' patriotism of its own.
 An attempt to establish a Lusatian Land within the Federal Republic of Germany failed after German reunification in 1990.
 The constitutions of Saxony and Brandenburg guarantee cultural rights, but not autonomy, to the Sorbs.